Please wait. Due to its content this page might take a while to load...

 Three images can be assigned to the different states of the button (the modes are explained above).

 "Release" refers to no click or not toggled.

 "Highlight" can be used to draw a PNG with alpha over either the click or release image.

 Click on the "..." button to open a file dialog where you can choose your path and image.
 If you like to choose an image from the Widget Designer "library", click on the "Res" button.
 The Resource Manager opens where you can double-click on the image of your choice.
 You can also save custom images in the Resource Manager to access them faster.
 The small "x" at the right sets the default image.

 For a long time, Custom Script Buttons needed to be rectangular but now they can have any shape you wish.
 Simply create an according image with transparency and assign it to the Release, Click or Highlight state of the CS button.
 When you click on a fully transparent area in Run mode, the button does not execute any script.
-In case you placed other Widget underneath that area, it will receive that click (however certain drag'n'drop actions are not supported).
+In case you placed another Widget underneath that area, this one will receive that click (however certain drag'n'drop actions to this Widget are not supported).

 It is recommended to assign images with the same size to the three states and to reduce the transparent area to the borders of visible pixels.